lickorice/cs11-mp2/README.rst

    git clone http://www.github.com/lickorice/cs11-mp2.git

+Activate the virtual environment with the script in the `Scripts` directory.
+See https://docs.python.org/3/tutorial/venv.html# for platform-specific instructions.
-Also, make sure install the requirements needed:
+Then, install the requirements needed:

 .. code-block:: bash